isomerpages/jointpoly-polyforum/_forum-details/Panel Speakers and Moderator/Panel Speakers.md

 collaboration with partner agencies, built environment sector professionals and the community to make Singapore a liveable city that is distinctive, dynamic and delightful.&nbsp;&nbsp;&nbsp;</p>
-<p>She sits on the Board of Architects, Land Transport Authority Architectural
+<p>Ms Fun sits on the Board of Architects, Land Transport Authority Architectural
 Design Review Panel and NEST Design Review Panel for Workers’ Dormitories.&nbsp;
 She served on the juries for Founders’ Memorial Design Competition, URA’s 20Under45 programme, Greater Bay Urban Design Awards (HK-China) as well